 All field trips include a 2-hour Lake Erie Science Cruise aboard a research vessel, where students measure current environmental conditions, sample algae and plankton and collect and identify Lake Erie fish.

 Then, students head to Laboratory Practice, taking their samples from the Science Cruise to the lab to discuss limnology, geology, chemistry, phsyics and biology.
 This session ends with a fish dissection to examine interal organs and stomach contents.

 Invertebrate Collection Walk

-Learn to use “biological indicators” by collecting macroinvertebrates on Alligator Bar, using kick seines, dip nets and direct observations.
+Learn to use “biological indicators” by collecting macroinvertebrates, using kick seines, dip nets and direct observations.
 Students examine specimens under a dissecting scope, and then calculate a score to determine local water quality.

 Aquatic Invasive Species Slide Show

 Discuss invasive plants and animals and their impacts on Lake Erie’s ecosystem and view specimens of several common invasive species now found in North America. (formerly the Exotic Species Slide Show)

 Discuss the geology of Gibraltar Island and the Lake Erie area in a short classroom session, then take a walk around the island to see evidence of the area’s ancient history through embedded fossils, rock formations and glacial grooves.

 See live and preserved specimens and photos of a variety of Ohio’s reptiles and amphibians and learn about current snake research underway at Stone Lab, which has been featured on the Discovery Channel’s “Dirty Jobs.”